+The ABC's of D&O Coverage:

-- There are three types of D & O insurance coverage: - •Side A Insured Person Coverage: directly covers directors and officers against personal liability in the absence of indemnification by the entity. - •Side B Indemnification Coverage: reimburses the entity when it indemnifies its directors and officers. - •Side C Entity Coverage: directly covers the entity for its own exposure, but often limited to securities claims.
+- Side A Insured-Person Coverage: directly covers directors and officers against personal liability in the absence of indemnification by the entity for allegedly wrongful act claims that were committed by them in their capacity as directors and officers. - Side B Indemnification Coverage: reimburses the entity when it indemnifies its directors and officers. - Side C Entity Coverage: directly covers the entity for its own wrongful-act claims (but is often limited to securities claims).